 Hire a Team That is Focused on You

 When you have been impacted by a distracted driver, you will want to make sure the team representing you is focused on you and your recovery.
-This is the commitment the attorneys of Skinner Law Firm make when they take on a new case.
+This is the commitment the attorneys of Skinner Accident and Injury Lawyers make when they take on a new case.
 We have seen first-hand the effect of a dedicated and talented team on a personal injury case, and have the results to prove it.